 - Hold a valid SC license

-- Did not hold a another driver's license within the last two years
+- Did not hold another driver's license within the last two years

 If your license was suspended, revoked, cancelled, or disqualified at any point over the past two years, you're not eligible for either of the waivers.

 Applying for a Waiver

-Your commanding officer must sign the completed CDL Skills Test Waiver for Military Personnel Information Sheet (SCDMV Form DL-408A).
-You must submit it and a copy of your Active Duty/Reservist Military ID or Certificate of Release or Discharge from Active Duty (DOD Form DD-214) to the address below:
+Your commanding officer must complete and sign the CDL Skills Test Waiver for Military Personnel (SCDMV Form DL-408A).
+You must submit it and a copy of your Active Duty/Reservist Military ID or Certificate of Release or Discharge from Active Duty (DD-214, WD-AGO, DD-256, or NGB-22) to the address below:

 CDL Help Desk